Bionic714/PayPalLib/README.md

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+The whole license can be found in the LICENSE file.